 The Wedding Statistics provided on this site are collected and aggregated from different sources.
 The primary source for number of weddings comes from Federal, State and local governments.
-The primary source of wedding cost and other fact data comes from proprietary surveys to pre-wedding couples and post-wedding couples with a wedding date not greater than 6 months from the sample collection.
+The primary source of wedding cost and other fact data comes from proprietary surveys to pre and post wedding couples with a wedding date not greater than 6 months from the sample collection.
 All survey data is collected from random anonymous participants in electronic form.

 A key principle in market research is sample diversity.
-Without a diverse sample you end up with biased or unbalanced results.
-This is the main reason we collect samples from pre-wedding couples and post-wedding couples.
+Without a diverse sample you could end up with biased or unbalanced results.
+This is the main reason we collect samples from pre and post wedding couples.
 We also go to great effort to make sure our samples are geographically and demographically diverse.
 Geographical distribution is typically 1-3% from large population areas and .5-1% from medium to small population areas.
 Demographic distribution includes multiple ethnicities, education levels, occupation types, income levels, first, second, and third plus marriages, and ages 16 plus.

 While 5,000 or even 25,000 samples sounds impressive, the reality is that a sample size over 400 for the wedding population doesn't bring much more than the ability to segment data.
 We collect as many samples as possible so we can segment and build models for each geographical area.

 The foundation for number of weddings is derived from wedding licenses registered at the US and State level.
-US and State level numbers are actuals published by the CDC or State.
+US and State level numbers are actuals published by the CDC, Census, or State.
 All other markets use proprietary models to arrive at final number.

 You should note that even if a marriage license is issued at the County Recorder's Office or local Clerk, the couple can marry anywhere within the State making any numbers provided by a County inaccurate.
 Only State level numbers are the accurate account of weddings in that State.